• Skip to primary navigation

 Instructions

-• Soak the candied fruits in the Kirsch for a couple of hours.
+• Soak the candied fruits in the Kirsch for about 2 hours.
 Place a bowl in the fridge in preparation for whipping the cream.

-• Whisk together the egg yolks with the sugar in a large saucepan until pale and creamy.
-Gradually whisk in 1 litre of the cream and the milk over a moderate heat.
+• In a large saucepan off the heat, weigh the sugar and whisk together with the egg yolks until pale and creamy.
+Over a moderate heat, gradually whisk in 1 litre of the cream and the milk.
 Whisk constantly until the custard coats the spoon.

 • Remove from the heat, add the almond extract and candied fruits with the Kirsch.
 Leave to cool, stirring from time to time.